Discovery and development of antiandrogens

-This article is about the discovery and development of antiandrogens, or androgen receptor (AR) antagonists.

-In the 1960s, the first antiandrogen was discovered.
+The first antiandrogen was discovered in the 1960s.
 Antiandrogens antagonise the androgen receptor (AR) and thereby block the biological effects of testosterone and dihydrotestosterone (DHT).
 Antiandrogens are important for men with hormonally responsive diseases like prostate cancer, benign prostatic hyperplasia (BHP), acne, seborrhea, hirsutism and androgen alopecia.
 Antiandrogens are mainly used for the treatment of prostate diseases.
 Research from 2010 suggests that ARs could be linked to the disease progression of triple-negative breast cancer and salivary duct carcinoma and that antiandrogens can potentially be used to treat it.